inferno-framework/inferno-reference-server/README.md

 ## Loading US Core

-- `docker-compose up` to run the server.
+- Use `docker-compose up` to run the server.
 The database has to initialize its data directory the first time it runs (or if its data has been deleted).
-If you see a big stack trace the first time you run `docker-compose up`, it is because the server is trying to connect to the db before it's finished initializing.
+If an error occurs on the initial `docker-compose up`, shut it down with `docker-compose down` and restart the server with `docker-compose up` again.
+This is a known issue that occurs when the server attempts to connect to the database before it it finished initializing.
-  Shut it down with `CTRL-C` and `docker-compose down` then restart the server with `docker-compose up` if this happens
 - `gem install httparty` to install the upload scripts dependencies
 - `ruby upload.rb` will upload the US Core resources

 ## Resetting the server

 You can delete the server's data with `rm -rf fhir-pgdata`.
-The server must be restarted after this
+The server must be restarted after this.

 ## Creating Final Docker Images

 - Once data has been loaded into the server, `./build-docker-images.sh` will create docker images for a FHIR server containing the loaded data.
-- These images can be uploaded to Mitre's Artifactory with `./upload-docker-images.sh`.
-Once uploaded to artifactory, any Mitre employee can access and use these images without having to rebuild them.
 - The preloaded version of the server can be run with `docker-compose -f docker-compose.artifactory.yml up`